 Make a list of people with a stake in the content.
 It may include:

 - Web publisher

 - Your manager, or managers of areas related to the content

 Prepare a list of issues to discuss with them.
 Use your research topics and questions as a starting point.

-To work through your questions, you might only need to have an informal discussion, make a couple of phone calls or email someone.
+To work through your questions, you might only need an informal discussion, make a couple of phone calls or email someone.
 Or you might need to consider a short planning meeting.
-This is a good idea if there are several people to talk to, or where opinions vary and you need to reach agreement.
+A meeting is a good idea where opinions vary and you need to reach agreement.

 Make notes as you work through your discussions.

 Analyse the information you’ve collected